jasensiopalao/thermal_camera/doc/design_record_002_rtc_improvement.md

 ![](../doc/external/timer1_crystal.jpg)

 From what I have learnt in this process I got the following conclusions:
   * C1, C2 and Rs seem to be crucial to get the power consumption and the accuracy right.
-They don´t need to have an exact value, but completely ignoring them can lead to quite some frustration.
+They don't need to have an exact value, but completely ignoring them can lead to quite some frustration.
   * Higher C1 and C2 values will provide higher stability at the cost of more consumption.
 C1xC2/(C1+C2) + C_strays ~= C_crystal_load (C_strays seems to be any other parasitic capacitances)
   * Rs will help to not over-drive the crystal.
 A consequence of the crystal being overdriven can actually be that you see it counting slower!
 However Rs value will depend very much on the Device that it is being used.
-Sadly I couldn´t find in the datasheet of the PIC16F886 nor in the datasheet of the crystal any indication about parameters related to this value.
+Sadly I couldn't find in the datasheet of the PIC16F886 nor in the datasheet of the crystal any indication about parameters related to this value.
 Furthermore, the [AN849](../doc/external/32k_osc/Microchip_AN849.pdf) Guide from Microchip states that this value should not exceed 100k, and contradictorily, in [TP097](../doc/external/32k_osc/Microchip_TP097.pdf) Guide from Microchip it used a 220k.

 Finally I chose the following (limited also by what I had in stock):
   * [MS3V-T1R 7pF](../doc/external/32k_osc/Crystal_MS3V-T1R.pdf)
   * Capacitors: C1 and C2 as 16pF caps (each one was actually two of 33pF in series).
 C1xC2/(C1+C2) would be 8.5pF which is close to the 7pF.
-Here I didn´t consider the C_strays, as in the datasheet I couldn´t get a final conclusion.
+Here I didn't consider the C_strays, as in the datasheet I couldn't get a final conclusion.
 On the one hand it indicates 50pF, on the other it says that the osc design for timer1 osc is the same as for the main LP osc.
   * Rs: 240k (two SMD 120k).
 As [TP097](../doc/external/32k_osc/Microchip_TP097.pdf) guide used a similar crystal to the one I bought, I chose to go with a value close to 220k.

 Finally, this complete implementation turned out very well as the PIC consumption while timer 1 is counting and the PIC is sleeping it rounds up to ~3.5 uA.